 Getting started#

-The ansys.grantami.bomanalytics package currently supports Python 3.8 through 3.11 on Windows and Linux.
+The ansys.grantami.bomanalytics package currently supports Python version 3.10 through 3.13.

 Installation#

-To install the latest release from PyPI, use this code:
+To install the latest PyGranta BoM Analytics release from PyPI, run this command:

 pip install ansys-grantami-bomanalytics

-To install a release compatible with a specific version of Granta MI, use the PyGranta meta-package with a requirement specifier:
+To install a release compatible with a specific version of Granta MI Restricted Substances and Sustainability Reports, install the PyGranta metapackage with a requirement specifier:

 pip install pygranta==2023.2.0

-Alternatively, to install the latest from ansys-grantami-bomanalytics GitHub, use this code:
+Alternatively, to install the latest development version from the PyGranta BoM Analytics repository, run this command:

-To install a local development version with Git and Poetry, use this code:
+To install a local development version with Git and Poetry, run these commands:

 git clone https://github.com/ansys/grantami-bomanalytics